Mitsubishi Shogun (2007-2018) Review

 While that was about the same as most hot hatches of the day, most hot hatches weren’t as big or as heavy as the Shogun, and as such, this was not a fast car.

 That’s not to say it was slow - the 0-62mph dash stood at around ten or eleven seconds, depending on the version - but the build-up in speed was always gradual and relaxed, rather than face-bendingly fast.
-That said, the engine always had enough muscle to keep life relatively easy, and the engine’s brutish low-down muscle also helped great when off-roading and towing.
+That said, the engine always had enough muscle to keep life relatively easy, and the engine’s brutish low-down muscle also helped greatly when off-roading and towing.

-Early Mitsubishi Shoguns were offered with a choice of manual or automatic transmissions - both five-speeders - while later examples were only offered it automatic form.
+Early Mitsubishi Shoguns were offered with a choice of manual or automatic transmissions - both five-speeders - while later examples were only offered in automatic form.
 It was fine, swapping gears reasonably smoothly if not desperately quickly, just like you’d expect in a car like this.
 We never got to try the manual, though.

 The Mitsubishi Shogun was unashamedly utilitarian in its approach to motoring, and this is one of those areas in which that was abundantly clear.
 This was not a quiet way of getting around.